mbgcodingcrash/challenge-6/README.md

 #Description

--Create an app that can track weather for the current day and future 5 days.
+-Create an app that can track weather for the current day and future 5 days. </br>
--Create a search bar to search particular cities weather like above -Create a history bar with the last cities you searched.
+-Create a search bar to search particular cities weather like above</br>
-#
+-Create a history bar with the last cities you searched.</br>